GeorgeKaranikas/Notes/Blue_teaming/iptables.md

 ### Step 1

-- ensure you will not be locked out if you've accessed the hoxt remotely
+- ensure you will not be locked out if you've accessed the host remotely

 - -P : Change policy on chain to target